TwiStarSystems/DLWeb/docs/AI-Guide.md

 ## Project Overview

 **Containerize-Webserver** is a Docker-based web server solution with a built-in page editor for easy website deployment and management.
-It provides a complete, containerized platform for hosting dynamic websites with minimal configuration overhead.
+It provides a complete, containerized platform for hosting dynamic websites with minimal configuration overhead, featuring a comprehensive Role-Based Access Control (RBAC) system.

 ## Core Services & Technology Stack